ghunshoot/DIY_DRONE/README.md

 I M A G E

 I'll be making a quadcopter in HIBRYD-X configuration.
-Here is the exact direction of rotation on propellers of the HIBRYD-X.
+Here are the standard directions of rotations on propellers of the HIBRYD-X, if you use an other flight controller, you can search or in the setup look for the directions of rotations on propellers and changed with out any problem.
+In this case the CC3D Flight controller managed the standar configuration.

 I M A G E

 The direction of rotation of the brushless motor depends in the 3 phases conncetion with the ESC.
 You can find more information about BLDC Motors in https://www.electronicshub.org/brushless-dc-motor-bldc-motor/.
+In my case the following configuration matches with my BLDC motors A2212.
+If you test them and doesn't follow the direction of rotation, you can inverse two cables, and test what configuration follow the direction you need acordiong to your quadcopetr configuration.

 I M A G E